-- Level 1: The Form Teacher will place a pupil on Level 1 if, after consultation with classroom teacher or parents, the Form Teacher considers that the pupil has an ongoing issue/concern. - Level 2: The Dean will be responsible for placing and supervising of pupils on Level 2. - Level 3: The Head of School will be responsible for placing and supervising of pupils on Level 3.
+- Level 1: The Form Teacher will place a Student on Level 1 if, after consultation with classroom teacher or parents, the Form Teacher considers that the Student has an ongoing issue/concern. - Level 2: The Dean will be responsible for placing and supervising of Students on Level 2. - Level 3: The Head of School will be responsible for placing and supervising of Students on Level 3.

-Any pupil placed on levels 1 to 3 will receive a copy of the appropriate guidelines book to take home for parent signature.
+Any Student placed on levels 1 to 3 will receive a copy of the appropriate guidelines book to take home for parent signature.
 See page 18 for Code of Conduct.